Create OpenID Connect app integrations

-An OpenID Connect (OIDC) app integration provides an identity layer on top of the OAuth 2.0 protocol to verify end-user identity and obtain profile information.
+An OpenID Connect (OIDC) app integration provides an identity layer on top of the OAuth 2.0 protocol to verify end users' identities and obtain profile information.

 Before you begin

-• Decide on the platform for your app integration.
-Available platforms are web, native, and single page application (SPA).
+• Choose the platform for your app integration.
+You can choose web, native, and single-page apps (SPA).

-• If your target application is a web or a native application, decide if you want to use refresh tokens.
+• If your target app is a web or a native app, decide if you want to use refresh tokens.

-• If your target application is a single page application (SPA), decide what kind of visibility and sign-in flow you want.
-You can configure your integration to initiate a sign-in flow in the background—without an Okta tile—or enable the application or Okta initiate the sign-in request.
+• If your target app is a single-page app (SPA), decide what kind of visibility and sign-in flow you want.
+You can initiate a sign-in flow in the background (without an Okta tile), or enable the app or Okta to initiate the sign-in request.

-If you decide that either the application or Okta can initiate the sign-in request, there are two flow options:
+If you decide that either the app or Okta can initiate the sign-in request, there are two flow options:

-• Redirect to your OIDC application to start the sign-in request.
+• Redirect to your OIDC app to start the sign-in request.
 This conforms to Section 4 of the OpenID Connect specification.
-When the end users click an Okta tile, they're redirected to the initiate_login_uri of the client application.
-The client application constructs an authorization request and redirects the end user back to Okta.
+When end users click an Okta tile, they're redirected to the initiate_login_uri of the client app.
+The client app constructs an authorization request and redirects the end user back to Okta.

-• Send an ID token directly to your OIDC application.
-This is a simpler flow, where Okta creates an ID token and posts it directly to the first redirect URI registered for the target application.
+• Send an ID token directly to your OIDC app.
+This is a simpler flow.
+Okta creates an ID token and posts it directly to the first redirect URI registered for the target app.
 This flow is the same as with sign-in requests for SAML apps.
 You can configure which OIDC scopes to grant.
 This flow uses the form_post response mode.
 There's no state parameter included in the request since it's a one-way request.

 • Verify that any redirect Uniform Resource Identifier (URI) endpoints are functional.
 A redirect URI is where Okta sends the authentication response and ID token.